Feedback

 Search for STEP 3 in prj.conf and add the following lines

-CONFIG_LTE_LINK_CONTROL enables the library and CONFIG_LTE_AUTO_INIT_AND_CONNECT disable the auto initialize and connect functionality.
+CONFIG_LTE_LINK_CONTROL enables the library and CONFIG_LTE_AUTO_INIT_AND_CONNECT disables the auto initialize and connect functionality.

-4. Include the header file for the LTE link controller library.
+4. Include the header file for LTE link controller library.

 In the main.c file, search for STEP 4 and add the following line